Rodelph/Star_K/README.md

 ![plot](./res_images/star.png)

 Linux :
+From this directory " LearnOpenglCpp/res_code " where the main.cpp is located,

-Compile with " g++ me.cpp -lglfw ./c_file/glad.o -ldl -lsfml-audio -o gameDev "    and then     ./gameDev
+compile it with " g++ me.cpp -lglfw ./c_file/glad.o -ldl -lsfml-audio -o gameDev "    and then     ./gameDev